DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Cedricsazon/README.md

     - First assume ¬p is true.
     - Then, show that ¬q is true.

-- We also talked about the Vacaous and Trivial Proof.
+- Vacaous and Trivial Proof
-- For Vacuous Proof, we show that p is false, because p→q must be true when p is false.
+- For Vacuous Proof, p is false because p→q must be true when p is false.
-- For Trivial Proof, we show that q is true, it follows that p→q must also be true.
+- For Trivial Proof, q is true, it follows that p→q must also be true.

 #Week 4
 - Proof by Equivalence:
     - p→q and q→p are both true.

 - Mathematical Induction:
     - Basis Step
     - Inductive Step